zesty-io/live-editor/README.md

 ## Testing Locally in the browser

--  run `npm run watch` to start the application locally
+-  run `npm start` to start the application locally
 -  Open /test/index.html in your browser
 -  Remove index.html from the browser file path
 -  use this override domain `https://qzp3zx5t-dev.webEngine.zesty.io/`